mhenke/CFML-in-100-minutes/cfml100mins.markdown

 When looping through a query with ```<cfloop>```, you need to make sure you have a ```<cfoutput>"``` tag around your content (or around the loop) to ensure the ColdFusion instructions are recognized.

-When looping through a query in "cfscript", you'll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
+When looping through a query in ```cfscript```, you'll need to reference the query just like you would a multidimensional array, using the counter set up in in your for statement to pick up the correct row from the recordset.
 So the syntax becomes "recordsetName.ColumnName[rowNumber]".

 ## 7. Arrays